 Sam has been involved in the founding and management of several successful companies.
 Most recently, he co-founded and served as CFO and Vice President, Corporate Development at OpenPeak, a leading mobile enterprise management company.
 Prior to OpenPeak, Sam served as Vice President of Finance and Strategy at StorageApps, a pioneering storage virtualization and network management company acquired by Hewlett-Packard in a transaction valued at $350 million.

 Sam earned his Master of Business Administration from The Wharton School at the University of Pennsylvania and a Bachelor of Science from Lehigh University.
 He has been a member of the Council on Foreign Relations and the Lehigh Leadership Council.

 Managing Partner & Founder

-Before founding Millennium, Dan was Senior Advisor at The Blackstone Group, where he worked for 12 years during the period when Blackstone set the standard for excellence in the private equity business.
+Before Millennium, Dan was Senior Advisor at The Blackstone Group, where he worked for 12 years in a variety of capacities.
 Over the course of his career, he has been a consultant to the CEOs and senior executives of major global corporations including Sony, Toyota, Microsoft, and Sun Microsystems.

-Over the last fifteen years, Dan has served on more than a dozen public and private company boards.
+During the last fifteen years, Dan has served on more than a dozen public and private company boards.
 He has also been a forum fellow at the World Economic Forum in Davos and has been honored many times for his books and journalistic work, including awards from the Overseas Press Club and Sigma Delta Chi.
-He and his Millennium partner, Sam Schwerin, have co-authored several thought-leading articles and white papers on the Direct Secondary Market and the growing need for alternative liquidity programs to address the systemic lack of liquidity in the venture capital ecosystem.
-AlwaysOn recently named Dan as one of the top 100 Power Players in New York’s venture capital community and the top 100 Power Players in Digital Media, and the top venture capitalists in the U.S.
+He and his Millennium partner, Sam Schwerin, have co-authored several thought-leading articles and white papers on the Direct Secondary Market and the ever-growing, ever-evolving role of alternative liquidity solutions to address the needs of constituents in the venture capital ecosystem.
+AlwaysOn named Dan to its lists of the top 100 Power Players in New York’s venture capital community and the top 100 Power Players in Digital Media, and the top venture capitalists in the U.S.